 The Tailwalker, the Tailwalker 2, the Final Final and the Chelsey Lynn are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.
 But if you are looking for a little adventure, check out the Snapshot, a center-console that will also run tuna fishing charters.
-The Tailwalker 3 and the Eagle Eye are smaller boats that will still get you out beyond the reef.
+The Eagle Eye is a smaller boats that will still get you out beyond the reef.

 Most of the cobia you will encounter will be in the 30- to 50-pound range.
 But remember, this fish can grow to more than 100 pounds, which makes cobia, on hook and line or spearfishing, a species to reckon with.
 Cobia are good sport, great table fare and well worth the extra effort.